Las Vegas Wrongful Death Attorney

 Medical malpractice wrongful death lawsuits have certain unique elements such as a requirement for the plaintiff to prove that the victim’s death didn’t result from natural disease progression but instead occurred as the result of a doctor’s negligence or inappropriate treatment plan.
 Medical malpractice payouts are also subject to capping at specific amounts.

-Most medical malpractice cases and other wrongful death lawsuits settle through negotiations alone, without requiring the time and expense of the Nevada court system.
 Out-of-court settlements allow greater flexibility and creativity in deciding on resolutions, however, grieving family members often desire a day in court to have their say, express their grief and gain closure.

 Going to court has both benefits and risks.
 While juries often award far more money than a plaintiff would typically settle for, it’s also possible for juries to find a defendant not liable for the death.
 A court decision also leaves open the possibility for a defendant found liable to appeal the case, leaving it tied up in court proceedings for years.